Algebraic K-theory of Geometric Groups: Introduction

-\begin{varthm}[Main Theorem (the short version).]
-Suppose $\Gamma$ is a geometrically finite group of finite asymptotic dimension and suppose $R$ is a regular noetherian ring of finite homological dimension, then the integral $K$-theoretic assembly map $a (\Gamma,R)$ is a weak equivalence. \end{varthm}

-The experts might be interested in the following more detailed statement that emphasizes the generality of the result we actually prove.

-\begin{varthm}[Main Theorem (the expanded version).]
-Suppose $\Gamma$ is a geometrically finite group.
-Suppose further that \begin{enumerate} \item the equivariant assembly map in bounded $K$-theory
+{\bf The Main Theorem.} {\it Let $\Gamma$ be a group with finite $K(\Gamma,1)$, and let $A$ be a regular Noetherian ring.
+We endow $\Gamma$ with the word metric with respect to an arbitrary finite generating set.
+If the group $\Gamma$ with this word metric has finite asymptotic dimension, and the ring $A$ has finite global dimension, then the $K$-theoretic assembly map $a_K (\Gamma,A)$ is an equivalence.}